-The Lake Johnston Project, comprising LEX’s two 100% owned and granted tenements as well as the non-pegmatite rights to LIT’s adjacent tenement application, forms a cohesive land holding package in excess of 300km2 over the Lake Johnston Greenstone Belt of Western Australia.
+The Lake Johnston Project, comprising LEX’s two 100% owned and granted tenements as well as the non-pegmatite rights to Lithium Australia’s (ASX:LIT) adjacent tenement, forms a cohesive land holding package in excess of 300km2 over the Lake Johnston Greenstone Belt of Western Australia west of Norseman.
 LEX believes the area is prospective for Gold and Nickel with the package located adjacent to the Emily Ann and Maggie Hays Nickel deposits.
-A preliminary review of previous exploration has highlighted a single drill ready Gold target at Frodo and three prospects with potential for nickel sulphide mineralisation.
+Reviews of previous exploration has highlighted a single drill ready Gold target at Frodo and three prospects with potential for nickel sulphide mineralisation.
 It is also evident that much of the ground is relatively underexplored and is still open to discovery.

 The T1 nickel target, where drilling of geophysical anomalies intersected sulphides in ultramafic rocks, lies along strike from the Emily Ann Nickel deposit.
 Prior to any further drill testing of the T1 target, it is intended to conduct a deep penetrating TEM survey in order to better define the conductors that may represent massive nickel sulphides.

 The Bullseye (T2) and Brians Bluff targets are also regarded as being prospective for nickel sulphides based on re-interpretation of previous geophysical surveys and historical drill results.